cloudtools/awacs/README.rst

 Contributing new actions
 ========================

-To update actions there is a generator tool which will pull policies from an AWS resource and auto-generate new files.
+To update actions there is a generator tool which will scrape policies from AWS's documentation resource and auto-generate new files.
-The following commands can be run to update the repo:
+The following commands can be run (with Python 3.7+) to update the repo:

 .. code-block:: sh

-  $ pip install -r tools/requirements.txt
+  $ python3 -m pip install -r scrape/requirements.txt
-  $ rm -rf generated/
+  $ python3 -m pip install .
-  $ python tools/gen.py
+  $ python3 ./scrape/scrape.py
-  $ diff -u awacs generated
-  $ mv generated/*.py awacs
   $ git diff

-Since not all of the actions appear in the AWS policy file it is sometimes required to add these extra actions to the tools/gen.py file.